Spokane International Airport PFAS

 • Point-of-entry treatment (POET) systems or connection to city water where possible (long-term interim action)

-Short-term plan to provide bottled water or POU filters and offer well testing
+Short-term plan to provide POU filters and offer private well testing

-Long-term plan to provide POETs or city water, periodic well testing, and treatment system maintenance
+Long-term plan to provide POETs or city water, periodic private well testing, and treatment system maintenance due in May

 We expect the work to begin later this year.
 We will hold a 60-day public comment period and public meeting for the long-term interim action work plan.